kubernetes/website/docs/concepts/storage/persistent-volumes.md

 ### Reclaim Policy
 Persistent Volumes that are dynamically created by a storage class will have a reclaim policy of `delete`.
-If that is not desired, the only current option is to edit the PV after it is created.
+If that is not desired, the only current option is to edit or patch the PV after it is created.
+See [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/)

 Persistent Volumes that are created manually and managed via a storage class will have whatever reclaim policy they were assigned at creation.